mtyt/mtyt.github.io/docs/_posts/2023-02-21-Lennonnet.markdown

 ### Getting the training data
-As outlined in [a previous post][scraping]{:target="_blank"} on web-scraping, I automatically downloaded 1320 images that I labeled as `john`.
-I downloaded 11481 images that I labeled as `not_john`.
+As outlined in [a previous post][scraping]{:target="_blank"} on web-scraping, I automatically downloaded 1320 images that I labeled as `'john'`.
+I downloaded 11481 images that I labeled as `'not_john'`.
 Of course you can not just search for "not john lennon please" on Duckduckgo and hope you won't get pictures of John Lennon.
 Quite the opposite in fact!
-So I put some thought into the composition of the `not_john` dataset.
+So I put some thought into the composition of the `'not_john'` dataset.
 I put 100 images of each of the other Beatles in the set, hoping that this would teach the model the difference between John and the other Beatles.
 Then I searched for "Person" a thousand times, hoping that this way the model will not just classify any person (as opposed to non-persons) as John Lennon.
 Finally,